Privacy Policy

 What data do we share with other third-parties?

-• Embedded videos: If videos are returned as part of your user's search results, we can often embed these videos within your search results so that your user can play them without leaving your search results page.
+Embedded videos: If videos are returned as part of your user's search results, we can often embed these videos within your search results so that your users can play them without leaving your search results page.
 If these videos are from YouTube, then we embed the videos in such a way that it prevents YouTube from setting or reading cookies, which prevents YouTube gathering data about your users.
 However, if your user chooses to play the video, the video will be streamed directly from the video source site and your user will be subject to their privacy policy, just as your user would if he/she played the video directly on the source site.
 In the case of YouTube, this means your user will be subject to Google's privacy policy, just as if he/she viewed the video directly on YouTube.
 If your user is signed-in to YouTube at the time, your user's personalised YouTube privacy settings will be used.

 For a private search experience, with no cookies, all image thumbnails from third-party sites can be proxied.
 This prevents the third-party site from seeing your users' IP addresses and user agents and prevents them setting or reading cookies.